 Planted in 2013, Copdock Hall Vineyard occupies half an acre of land, next to St Peter’s Church, Copdock, and facing Copdock Hall.
 I comprises three varieties – Rondo (red), Bacchus and Solaris (both white) and produced its first harvest in 2015.

 Copdock Hall’s Rose went on to win a Silver and Bronze Award from the East Anglian Vineyards Association.

-Since then the vineyard has also produced a stand-alone white Bacchus and there are plans for a Rosé fizz from the 2018 harvest – expected in early 2020.
+Since then the vineyard has also produced a stand-alone white Bacchus and there are plans for a Rosé fizz from the 2018 harvest – expected in mid-July 2020.

 Owner, Ian Evans, is passionate about wine and wine-making, with his enthusiasm sparked by an overseas posting in Cape Town, South Africa – the heart of the country’s winelands.

 Here he learned about different grape varieties, the annual life cycle of a grape vine as well as how best to taste and enjoy wine.